ffavela/multifrag-test/README.md

 than 0 if it is energetically forbidden or !=0 in case it wasn't).
 The height of those peaks (if any) might be under the background and therefore not clearly visible in the spectrum.

+# About the poster

+The link is:

+"put link here"

+So as you can see the table is different, that's because I used E\_final instead of E\_final-Q. And also because the program still had the energy conservation BUG (it still has other bugs btw).
+So please refer to the table of the article, not the poster.
+Also, the caption of the spectra shown in figure 1 is obsolete so please ignore that also (BUG etc.).
+And last but not least the Ex=18.6 should be 18.9 (for our paper) or 18.3 (as mentioned b4, for the PRC)

+In the graphical algorithm section, you may notice that the pulling can have more than one line on an eNode eventhough on all the leaf eNodes there is only one single straight line.
+This is because lines can be broken during the line pulling (all the way to the root eNode).

+Also on the poster I call the dots points.

+Any obsessive-compulsive might notice, from how the code is written, that the implementation of the algorithm is not the same as the published one (the program pulls all the lines first for example), this is because at the moment of writting the algorithm was not clear to begin with and many ideas where tried before concluding which was the most compact way of explaining it.

+I highly encourage to make your own implementation.
+Recursion is a difficult concept, however it's more natural that we are normally aware, for example grammar has a recursive nature and we are natural intuitive grammarians from the simple fact that you are able to speak your own language (more or less) without knowing the explicit rules.
+That was a good reason for explaining the algorithm in terms of a simple grammar.
+The analogy goes a long way but I'll leave it as is.